adityabasarkar/CBAM_Tumor_Classification/README.md

 Prerequisites: User has access to NVIDIA GPUs and CUDA Computing Toolkit on either a local or remote machine.

 1. Download or clone repository
-2. Go to the link and download the Training.zip and Testing.zip dataset files.
+2. Go to the dataset link and download the Training.zip and Testing.zip dataset files.
 3. Place the two zip files in the "Classifier" folder
 4. Run preprocessing ipynb file
 5. Run training file